thetinkeringtypist/libdstructs/README.md

 Installation
 ------------
 Installation is simple.
-The following will create both static and shared versions of `libdstructs`.
+The following will create both static and shared versions of `libdstruct`.
 The following will build and install them for you:

 	make
 	make test    #!
 Builds the tests to run